ThomasDIKU/Fake-news-project-/README.md

 - `part4_evaluationLogisticReg.ipynb` is the code for part 4, but only regarding the evaluation of the logistic regression model.
 - `part4_evaluationAdvancedModel.ipynb` is the code for part 4, but only regarding the evaluation of the advanced model.

+#### Disclaimer
+We used google colab to train and test the advanced model.
+The jypitor notebooks get the data from my personal drive when run on google colab.
+However if you wish to run it yourself, the data used is provided in the misc folder.

 ## Description of other files
 - `part1_preprocessing.pdf` is the output of `part1_preprocessing.ipynb` run on the full dataset (which includes the output of the 'exploration code' which plots and graphs).